Leavesden

 The aircraft hangers were well-suited to conversion into a studio space.
 The factory was gutted, and turned into a working film studio.
 Then, in 2000, the site was acquired on behalf of Warner Bros. for use in what would be the first in a series of hugely successful films, Harry Potter and the Philosopher’s Stone.
 Over the following ten years, every Harry Potter film was based at the studios, and it has been strongly developed since then.

-Further information will be added to this site in due course.
+Further information will be added to this page in due course.